splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/4-activities.md

 Your program should:

+- Have a Player struct with their:
+  - X position
+  - Y position
+  - Radius
+  - Move speed
+  - Colour
-- Have an Actor struct with their:
+- Have a NPC struct with their:
   - Name
   - X position
   - Y position
   - Radius
   - Move speed
+  - Alive status
+  - Close status
+  - Normal Colour
+  - Close Colour
+- Have a Game struct with:
+  - A Player
+  - A NPC
-- Have a Player Actor
+- Have a Player
-- Have a NPC Actor
+- Have a NPC
+- Have a Game
-- Modify your existing functionality to make use of the new Actors
+- Modify your existing functionality to make use of the new structs
-- Modify your collision check function to instead:
+  - This includes modifying your Render function to make use of the Game struct!
-  - If the NPC/Player are in the smaller circle radius, change the colour of the NPC
-  - If the NPC/Player are colliding, make sure they don't overlap
-    - Then, push the NPC away from the player by an appropriate distance